Skip to content

 Short answers, pulled from the story.

-When did the Battle of Austerlitz take place?
+When and where did the Battle of Austerlitz take place?

-What were the casualty figures for the Battle of Austerlitz?
+What were the political consequences of the Battle of Austerlitz?

-Where did the Battle of Austerlitz occur today?
+How is the Battle of Austerlitz commemorated today?